-The 5 Whys is a brainstorming technique used in Lean.
-It was developed by the founder of Toyota - Sakichi Toyoda, and it’s a tool allowing to determine the root cause of a problem is determined.
+The 5 Whys (or 5 Why, 5W) is a brainstorming technique used in Lean.
+It was developed by the founder of Toyota - Sakichi Toyoda, and it bases on repeatedly asking the question “why?” until the root cause of a problem is determined.
 Anecdotally, it takes five “why?” questions to get to the bottom of any issue.

 The wisdom of children and geniuses